Date and Instance of Approval:

 INFORMATION CUSTODIAN RESPONSIBILITIES

-11. An Information Custodian is responsible for the oversight and implementation of appropriate safeguards necessary to protect the University Information at the classification level assigned to the University Information by the Information Owner.
+12. An information custodian is responsible for the oversight and implementation of appropriate safeguards necessary to protect the University information at the classification level assigned to the University information by the information owner.

-12. An Information Custodian is also responsible for the following within the context of the University Information classification assigned to the University Information:
+13. An information custodian is also responsible for the following within the context of the sensitivity classification assigned to the University information:

-a) understanding and complying with this Policy (and any procedure policy and procedures adopted pursuant to it) and any other applicable University policy, procedure or applicable laws for the appropriate use and protection of University Information;
+a) understanding and complying with this policy (and any procedures adopted pursuant to it) and any other applicable University policy, procedure or applicable laws for the appropriate use and protection of University information;

-c) implementing and maintaining physical and logical controls to enforce University policies, procedures;
+c) implementing and maintaining physical and logical controls to enforce University policies and administrative procedures;

 INFORMATION USERS’ RESPONSIBILITIES

-13. Information Users are responsible for handling University Information in a way that is appropriate to the University information sensitivity classification and in accordance with the responsibilities outlined in Procedure 20-12 – Handling Confidential and Internal Information.
+14. Information users are responsible for handling University information in a way that is appropriate to the University information sensitivity classification and in accordance with the responsibilities outlined in Procedure 20-12 – Handling Confidential and Internal Information.

 CHIEF INFORMATION SECURITY OFFICER RESPONSIBILITIES

-14. The University’s Chief Information Security Officer (“CISO”) is responsible for the coordination, development, implementation and the maintenance of a University-wide information security program.
+15. The University’s Chief Information Security Officer (“CISO”) is responsible for the coordination, development, implementation and maintenance of a University-wide information security program.

-a) defining the university's overall approach to managing information risks and ensuring that the security measures in place are appropriate to protect university information based on its sensitivity level;
+a) defining the University’s overall approach to information risk management and ensuring that the security measures in place are adapted to protect University information according to its level of sensitivity;

-b) determining the risk tolerance to threats that affect the security of the University Information;
+b) determining the risk tolerance to threats that affect the security of University information;

-c) developing, maintaining, and circulating policies, standards, guidelines and procedures relating to information security;
+c) developing, maintaining and circulating policies, standards, guidelines and administrative procedures relating to information security;

 d) designing and implementing secure computing environments;

-e) Assisting with the response to breaches involving unauthorized use of University Information.
+e) coordinating and assisting with the response to breaches involving unauthorized use of University information.

 INFORMATION SAFEGUARDS

-16. This section outlines a list of non-exhaustive and minimum information safeguards for protecting University Information classified as confidential, as internal or has varying classifications in order to mitigate the risk of its potential loss, theft, unauthorized disclosure, access or use.
+17. This section outlines a list of non-exhaustive and minimum information safeguards for protecting University information classified as “highly confidential,” “confidential” or “internal” or has varying classifications, in order to mitigate the risk of its potential loss, theft, unauthorized disclosure, access or use.

-i. must be protected by sufficiently access control measures when stored in a physical location to detect and prevent unauthorized access by members of the public, visitors, or other unauthorized persons;
+i. must, when stored in a physical location, be protected by access control measures that are sufficient to detect and prevent unauthorized access by members of the public, visitors or other unauthorized persons;

-ii. must not be published or posted on any website or otherwise made publicly available without prior written authorization from the Information Owner.
+ii. must not be published or posted on any website or otherwise made publicly available without the prior written consent of the Information owner.

 APPROVAL AND AMENDMENTS

-17. The Secretary-General is responsible for periodic review of this Policy and for recommending to the Administration Committee any amendments to it.
+18. The Secretary-General is responsible for reviewing this policy from time to time and for recommending to the Administration Committee any amendments that may be needed.

-18. Amendments to this Policy require the approval of the Administration Committee.
+19. Amendments to this policy require the approval of the Administration Committee.

-19. The Secretary-General of the University may establish, amend or abrogate procedures for purposes of the effective implementation of this Policy, provided that such procedures are consistent with the provisions of this Policy.
+20. Subject to Section 20, the Secretary-General of the University may establish, amend or abrogate procedures for purposes of the effective implementation of this policy, provided that such procedures are consistent with the provisions of this policy.

-20. Notwithstanding section 18, the Secretary-General may amend this Policy without the need to submit such amendment to the Administration Committee for approval if such amendment is required to:
+22. Notwithstanding paragraph 18, the Secretary-General may amend this policy without the need to submit such amendment to the Administration Committee for approval if such amendment is required to:

-a) update or correct the name or title of a position, unit, law, bylaw, policy, procedure or authority; or
+a) Update or correct the name or title of a position, unit, law, regulation, policy, procedure or authority;

-b) correct punctuation, grammar, typographical errors, revisions to format and other technical revisions, where appropriate, if the correction does not change the meaning of a provision, or make such other correction if it is clear both that an error has been made and what the correction should be; or
+b) Correct punctuation, grammar, typographical errors, formatting or other technical elements where necessary, if the correction does not change the meaning of a provision, or make such other correction if it is patent both that an error has been made and what the correction should be;

-c) correct the form of expression of a provision in French or in English to be more compatible with its form of expression in the other language; or
+c) correct the form of expression of a provision in English or in French to make it more compatible with its form of expression in the other language; or